microcks/microcks.io/content/blog/microcks-hub-announcement.md

 ![microcks-feature](/images/blog/microcks-hub-announcement-feature.png)

 > If like us you like craft beers, let’s do the analogy between this announcement 👉 freely sharing API Mocks and Test suites and a brew bar!!!
-Close to where you live with daily free fresh, juicy, and hoppy craft beers on tap 🤩This is exactly what Microcks Hub is providing for API development and you can enjoy it without moderation 🎉
+Close to where you live with daily free fresh, juicy, and hoppy craft beers on tap 🤩 This is exactly what Microcks Hub is providing for API development and you can enjoy it without moderation 🎉

 Let’s do a review of how it works without delay.